 The overall mission of the PreK/Primary graduate programs at Barry University is to provide students with the knowledge and skills to perform successfully and competently as educators and leaders in the field of early childhood.

-A student may obtain an M.S. degree in PreK/Primary Education through five degree options.
-These are as follows:
+A student may obtain an M.S. degree in PreK/Primary Education as follows:

-- 1. Certificate Master's Option for students who do not hold an undergraduate degree in PreK/Primary Education or Elementary Education and plan to obtain Florida state certification in PreK/Primary Education (48 credits). - 2.
-Certificate Master's Option for students who have an undergraduate degree or graduate degree in Elementary Education and plan to obtain Florida state certification in PreK/Primary Education (36 credits). - 3.
-Certificate Master's Option with ESOL endorsement (57 credits). - 4.
-Non-certificate Master's Option for students with Florida state certification in PreK/Primary Education who wish to develop highly accomplished teaching practices (33 credits).
-An endorsement for gifted ESE may also be obtained in this option. - 5.
-Non-certificate Master's Option for students with an undergraduate degree working in the field of Early Childhood and who wish to develop leadership and administrative skills (33 credits).
+- 1. Certificate Master's Option with ESOL endorsement (51 credits). - Non-certificate Master's Option for students who wish to develop highly accomplished teaching practices (33 credits).
+An endorsement for gifted ESE may also be obtained in this option for teachers holding state certification. - Non-certificate Master's Option for students with an undergraduate degree working in the field of Early Childhood and who wish to develop leadership and administrative skills (33 credits).